 Courtney is a member of the Canadian Bar Association, International Property Tax Institute, and the Canadian Property Tax Association.

-Robert Butterworth Q.C.Lawyer
+Robert Butterworth Q.C.Counsel

 Robert D. Butterworth, formerly Vice-Chair of the Assessment Review Board having served as a Member since November 19, 1997, was called to the Bar in 1972 and appointed a Queen’s Counsel in 1984.
 Mr. Butterworth practiced law in the Town of Perth from 1972 until 2002.
 He has served as a Councillor of the Township of North Elmsley, member and Chair of the Town of Perth Planning Board, Chair of the Committee of Adjustment for the Township of North Elmsley.